 Link Housing is one of the oldest not-for-profit community housing providers in NSW having been formed in 1983.
 Link now manages around 1500 homes across Northern Sydney.
 Link Housing aims to give a compassionate, client-centred service for people who are at risk of homelessness or are unable to afford market-priced private rental in the Sydney region.

-This is the second year Link Housing will be hosting a community art exhibition.
-This year the art exhibition is called ‘What a Home Means to You’.
+This is the third year Link Housing will be hosting a community art exhibition.
+This year the art exhibition is called “No Place Like Home”.

 Link Housing is inviting all artists to submit their artwork, which will be placed on display.
-You can use any medium you like, as long the work honours the theme: What a Home Means to You.
+You can use any medium you like, as long as the work honours the theme: There is No Place Like Home.

 Why is Link Holding Holding this Exhibition?